Cameron pitches new EU deal at summit overshadowed by Greece

 Britain’s allies say leaving the world’s biggest trading bloc would be a foolhardy step that would hurt Britain’s global clout, and London’s financial center would suffer from giving up its say over EU rules.

-Additional reporting by Kylie MacLellan in London; Editing by Peter Graff and Sophie Walker
+Additional reporting by Kylie MacLellan in London; Editing by Peter Graff, Sophie Walker and Alastair Macdonald